iotexproject/arduino-sdk/README.md

+>:warning: Development of this project has been moved to [github.com/trezor/trezor-firmware](https://github.com/iotexproject/arduino-sdk)

 # IoTeX Blockchain Client for Embedded systems
 A simple IoTeX Blockchain client implementation in C++ for embedded systems.
 Supporting Arduino IDE and PlatformIO.
 Compatible with some popular Arduino boards and Raspberry Pi/Unix environments.